 In this type of procedure, the x-ray film is placed inside the mouth.
 This type of radiograph is the most common among all the types of dental x-rays.
 Intraoral radiographs provide a tremendous amount of detail, letting your dentist find cavities and check the health of your entire tooth–enamel to root.
 Types of intraoral x-rays include:

 - Bite-wing X-rays unravel the upper and lower teeth in a specific area in your mouth.
 This type of radiograph shows the molars (backmost teeth) and the premolars.
 After biting a wing-shaped device, one or more images are taken.
 Your dentist checks the radiographic image for any signs of decay and gum disease.
 This type of imaging can also help your dentist during restorations and fillings.

 - Periapical X-rays are captured almost the same way as bite-wing x-rays, but only one tooth is examined.
-This type of x-ray shows the entire tooth from the crown down to the root to check changes around the tooth and neighboring bone structures.
+This type of x-ray shows the entire tooth from the crown down to the root to check changes around the tooth and neighbouring bone structures.